 - Applicant must receive a Redwood City utility bill in the applicant's name and currently reside at the address to which rate assistance is being requested.

-- Applicant must provide required verification documentation with the application.
+- Applicant must provide required proof of income documentation with the application.

 Complete the application form.
 Forms are available online and at the Public Works Services office at 1400 Broadway Street.